 Medela is a leader in the breast pump industry with many popular breast pump models.
 The most common model covered by insurance is the Medela Pump In Style Advanced Breast Pump.
 If you’re a mom that needs to be able to pump multiple times a day, this is the pump for you.
 It comes complete with breast shields, storage bottles, an AC adapter, and more.
 This Medela model is simply one of the best pumps covered by insurance today.

-If you are having trouble deciding between these 3 top breast pump brands, view our Breast Pump Comparison Chart.
+If you are having trouble deciding between these top breast pump brands, view our Breast Pump Comparison Chart.
+This can help you decide between which breast pump is best for you and whether you would prefer manual or electric.

 If you have questions before purchasing a breast pump, how to get a free breast pump through insurance, or are interested in additional breastfeeding accessories, please contact our customer service team or visit your nearest CareLinc location.